|Study location||Italy, Padua (ONLINE)|

 This online Bachelor’s degree discloses the intriguing secrets of human mind and behviour by allowing a worldwide access to a top-notch learning experience.

 Basic concepts of the most important psychological domains will be provided.
 Topics include Clinical Psychology, Psychometrics, General and Biological aspects of psychology often emphasising social and intercultural perspectives.
 Specific activities will facilitate the interaction between the learners and the instructors/tutors.
 All exams must be sat in person at the University of Padua.
 For all students, short, intensive in-person sessions will be planned every year.

 1st Year: General Psychology, Developmental Psychology across Cultures, Basic Concepts in Neurophysiology, Precalculus, Social Psychology, Brain & Behavior, Statistical Methods for Psychology.

-2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: From Individuals to Cultures.
+2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: from Individuals to Cultures.

 3rd Year: General and Intercultural Education, Socioeconomic Inequalities, Marginalization and Well-

-Being, Human Rights: Global & Local Protection.
+Being, Human Rights: Global and Local Protection.